nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Switching to dark mode: `dark`

 Switches the GUI to dark mode.
+This mode is preferred at night as it reduces strain to the eyes.

 Format: `dark`